Axial chirality: Nomenclature

 The enantiomers of axially chiral compounds are usually given the stereochemical labels (R_{a}) and (S_{a}), sometimes abbreviated (R) and (S).
 The designations are based on the same Cahn–Ingold–Prelog priority rules used for tetrahedral stereocenters.
-The chiral axis is viewed end-on and the two "near" and two "far" substituents on the axial unit are ranked, but with the additional rule that the two near substituents have higher priority than the far ones.
+The chiral axis is viewed end-on and the two "near" and two "far" substituents on the axial unit are ranked, but with the additional rule that the two near substituents have higher priority (1 and 2) than the far ones (3 and 4).

 R and S configurations are determined by precedences of the groups attached to the axial section of the molecule when viewed along that axis.

 Helical chirality

 The chirality of a molecule that has a helical, propeller, or screw-shaped geometry is called helicity or helical chirality.
 The screw axis or the D_{n}, or C_{n} principal symmetry axis is considered to be the axis of chirality.
 Some sources consider helical chirality to be a type of axial chirality, and some do not.
 IUPAC does not refer to helicity as a type of axial chirality.

-Enantiomers having helicity may labeled by using the prefix notation (P) ("plus") or Δ (from Latin dexter, "right") for a right-handed helix, and (M) ("minus") or Λ (Latin levo, "left") for a left-handed helix.
+Enantiomers having helicity may labeled by using the prefix notation (P) ("plus") or Δ (from Latin dexter, "right") for a right-handed helix, and (M) ("minus") or Λ (Latin laevus, "left") for a left-handed helix.
 The P/M or Δ/Λ terminology is used particularly for molecules that actually resemble a helix, such as the helicenes.
 This notation can also be applied to non-helical structures having axial chirality by considering the helical orientation of the Cahn–Ingold–Prelog group rankings of the "front" groups compared to the "back", when viewed from either direction along the axis.